LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 ```
 [1] 1 6
 ```
-Negative indicies can be used to extract all positions except that specified
+Negative indices can be used to extract all positions except that specified

 ```r